Preventing and Debugging Memory Leaks in React

 - Look at the JS Heap Size graph.
 If memory usage keeps growing without dropping, there may be a leak.

-Tracking Detached Elements in Devtools
+Tracking Detached Elements in DevTools

 - Open the Memory tab in Chrome DevTools.